-1.5 Document Structure
+1.4 Document Structure

-- 9 Section 1 introduces the Security Target Lite, and includes sections on terminology and references. - Section 2 contains the product description and describes the TOE as an aid to the understanding of its security requirements and addresses the product type, the intended usage and the general features of the TOE. - Section 3 describes the TOE security environment. - Section 4 describes the required security objectives. - Section 5 describes the TOE security functional requirements and the security assurance requirements. - Section 6 describes the TOE security functions. - Section 7 describes the Protection Profile (PP) claims. - Appendix A provides a glossary of the terms and abbreviations.
+- 9 Section 1 introduces the Security Target Lite, and includes sections on terminology and references. - Section 2 contains the product description and describes the TOE as an aid to the understanding of its security requirements and addresses the product type, the intended usage and the general features of the TOE. - Section 3 describes the TOE security environment. - Section 4 describes the required security objectives. - Section 5 describes the TOE security functional requirements and the security assurance requirements. - Section 6 describes the TOE security functions. - Section 7 describes the Protection Profile (PP) claims. - Appendix provides a glossary of the terms and abbreviations.

-1.6 Scope and Terminology
+1.5 Scope and Terminology

-This document is based on the AT90SC12872RCFT Technical Data Sheet [TD].

-The term Target of Evaluation (TOE) is standard CC terminology and refers to the product being evaluated, the AT90SC12872RCFT MCU device in this case.
-The stated toolbox commands are also part of the evaluation.
+- 17 This document is based on the AT90SC9604RU Technical Data Sheet [TD]. - The term Target of Evaluation (TOE) is standard CC terminology and refers to the product being evaluated, the AT90SC9604RU device in this case.
 Downloaded test software will be used for evaluation purposes but is outside the scope of the TOE.
 Description of how to use the security features can be found in [TD].

-Security objectives are defined herein with labels in the form O.xx_xx.
+Security objectives are defined herein with labels in the form O.xx\xx.
 These labels are used elsewhere for reference.
-Similarly, threats, assumptions and organizational security policy are defined with labels of the form T.xx_xx, A.xx_xx, and P.xx_xx respectively.
+Similarly, threats, assumptions and organizational security policy are defined with labels of the form T.xx\xx, A.xx\xx, and P.xx\xx respectively.